Tornadoes of 1999: January 18 (South Africa)

 On January 18, a violent F4 tornado struck Mount Ayliff and Tabankulu in Eastern Cape, South Africa.
 The majority of the towns were destroyed, with 95 percent of residents left homeless.
 Numerous vehicles were lofted significant distances by the storm, with one traveling 500 m.
 This was the deadliest tornado on record in South Africa.
 25 people were killed and approximately 500 others were injured.

 January 21–23

-January 21 saw 87 tornadoes touch down, making it the most active tornado day ever recorded in that month.
-In all, 128 tornadoes touched down and 9 people were killed.